Which place is cheaper, Roanoke or Asheville?

 Roanoke is a charming city located in the western region of the U.S. state of Virginia.
 Sometimes called the "Star City of the South" or the "Magic City," Roanoke lies in the scenic Roanoke Valley with Mill Mountain as a local icon, topped with a lighted 100-foot star.
 The city itself is home to many museums and opportunities for shopping, dining, and entertainment.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Asheville is $106, while the average daily cost in Roanoke is $131.
+The average daily cost (per person) in Asheville is $133, while the average daily cost in Roanoke is $164.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Asheville and Roanoke in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Asheville and Roanoke in more detail.

 Below are a few samples from actual travelers for food and meal costs in Asheville:

 Also, here are some specific examples of food and dining related activities in Asheville.

 Here are a few typical costs in Asheville for activities, ticket prices, and tours that come from previous visitors: